 - Normally a leaf consists of three parts; leaf base, lamina and petiole

-- Leaf base attaches to stem and may have two small leaf-like structure known as stipule
+- Leaf base attaches to stem and may have two small leaf-like structures known as stipule

 Types of venation:

-- Reticulate- present in dicotyledons, there is network of vein present, which are irregularly distributed
+- Reticulate- present in dicotyledons, there is a network of veins present, which are irregularly distributed

 - Parallel- present in monocotyledons, veins are parallel to each other